 It is clear that music was seen as vital as early as 1845 given that Richard Upjohn’s design of the present church provided for an organ.
 The Grace Church Choir has played an active and important role in parish life since 1855.
 We regularly hear from and occasionally are visited by former choristers who in the course of their reminiscence about their time in the Grace Church Choir uniformly speak of the impact that it has had on their lives.

 All the music in our worship is offered to the glory of God, and through God’s gift of music we seek to contribute to the worship experience at Grace Church.
-Our present aim is to deliver a music program that provides opportunities for all to participate in and experience the transcendent power of liturgically appropriate offerings of many periods and styles.
+Our music program provides opportunities for all to participate in and experience the transcendent power of liturgically appropriate offerings of many periods and styles.

 In addition to our congregational singing, Grace Church supports an active choral program.
 We believe that working together as a community to bring sacred texts to life through musical performance is one viable means of Christian Formation.